virtual-bock/thinkpad-yoga-scripts/README.md

 further edits to the L380 scripts to fit the x380.
 This is because there appears to be no tablet mode hotkey for the x380.

+Status:
+- [x] rotatation
+- [x] brightness adjustment
+- [x] turn off touchscreen when using pen
+- [ ] turn off touchpad and trackpoint in tablet mode
+  - [x] Changed to use acpi hook since it lacks hotkey
+  - [ ] BUG: doesn't always fire
+  - [ ] BUG: touchpad wont enable again, this seems to be a driver bug

 forked from :https://github.com/ffejery/thinkpad-l380-yoga-scripts

+For more tweaks for Xubuntu on a Thinkpad x380 yoga see [this gist](https://gist.github.com/wassname/4aec086afe518dfbceaf00577442c432)

 # Dependencies
 - xrandr